ilanschnell/ironpkg/README.txt

 The Enstaller (version 4) project is a managing and install tool for egg-based Python distributions.

-Enstaller consists of the sub-packages:
+Enstaller consists of the sub-packages enstaller and egginst:

 enstaller: